What is fetal anemia?

 Who will be on my care team?

 At the Midwest Fetal Care Center, a collaboration between Children’s Minnesota and Allina Health, we specialize in individual attention that starts with you having your own personal care coordinator to help you navigate your baby’s treatment process.
 We use a comprehensive team approach to fetal anemia and any associated conditions.
 That way, you are assured of getting the best possible information by some of the most experienced physicians in the country.
-For fetal anemia, your care team will include a maternal-fetal specialist, a pediatric cardiologist, a neonatologist, a nurse specialist care coordinator, a perinatal social worker, and several other technical specialists.
+For fetal anemia, your care team will include a maternal-fetal specialist, a pediatric cardiologist, a neonatologist, a nurse specialist care coordinator, a fetal care clinical social worker, and several other technical specialists.
 This entire team will follow you and your baby closely through the evaluation process, and will be responsible for designing and carrying out your complete care plan.

 What causes fetal anemia?